 - Contribute one piece of writing to project blog.

 Applications must be received by 6pm Sunday 7 June 2020.
 See briefing paper for detail of application procedure.

 A Poetic City

 2020 marks 250 years since the death of Bristol-born poet Thomas Chatterton.
 Despite his accolade as the “Father of Romantic Poetry”, and the centuries of fascination that he’s held for some poets, artists and musicians, he’s largely unknown in his home city.
 A Poetic City is a multi-partner, citywide programme bringing to light Bristol’s links to this iconic literary figure.
-We will build on existing knowledge of his life and times and explore his enduring legacy and influence upon subsequent generations of artists.
+We are building on existing knowledge of his life and times and exploring his enduring legacy and influence upon subsequent generations of artists.
 We will celebrate Bristol’s vibrant and diverse contemporary poetry scene and will inspire and commission poets of the future.
-Chatterton’s story also raises themes including artistic credulity and credibility; fake news and fake art; young artists; arts and mental health; on-going barriers to accessing culture in the city; the nature of celebrity; the resurrection of the Gothic; and the nurturing of creativity.
+Chatterton’s story raises themes that include artistic credulity and credibility; fake news and fake art; young artists; arts and mental health; on-going barriers to accessing culture in the city; the nature of celebrity; the resurrection of the Gothic; and the nurturing of creativity.